FDA approved, non-surgical prostate treatment with no risk of incontinence or impotence

 HOW IS PAE PERFORMED?

-A small incision is made in the arm or groin, through which a microscopic catheter is guided to the arteries supplying the prostate.
+A small incision is made in the wrist or groin, through which a microscopic catheter is guided to the arteries supplying the prostate.
 Tiny beads or coils are then injected into the arteries, reducing the blood flow into the prostate causing the entire prostate gland to shrink.

 AM I A PAE CANDIDATE?